Netflix/spectator/docs/ext/ipc.md

 ### ipc.server.call.size.inbound

-This is a `com.netflix.spectator.api.DistributionSummary` of the size in bytes of inbound messages received by a server.
+This is a [distribution summary] of the size in bytes of inbound messages received by a server.

 #### Dimensions